opringle/tfx-gcp-tutorial/README.md

-# Preprocess, train & tune models on GCP at scale
+# Efficient ML development at scale with GCP

-Opinionated sample code for machine learning on GCP Ai Engine
+Efficient workflow to research, develop and productionalize machine learning applications at scale on GCP Ai Engine.

 ## Prerequisites